-I have already mentioned herein above that the Hon'ble Apex Court in the case of K.V.Anil Mithra and another (Supra) clearly observed that consequential effect of non-observance of the provisions of section 25F of the Act, 1947, may lead to grant of relief of reinstatement with full back wages and continuity of service in favour of the retrenched workman, the same would not mean that the relief would be granted automatically and the workman is entitled for appropriate relief for non-observance of the mandatory requirement of section 25F of the Act of 1947 in the facts and circumstances of each case.
-Thus, while granting relief the tribunal has taken into consideration the entire facts and circumstances of the same is to be decided facts and circumstances are to be taken into consideration.
+I have already mentioned herein above that the Hon'ble Apex Court in the case of K.V.Anil Mithra and another (Supra) clearly observed that consequential effect of non-observance of the provisions of section 25F of the Aci (1947, may lead to grant of relief of reinstatement with full back wages and continuity of service in favour of the retrenched workman, the same would not the relief would be granted automatically and the workman is entitled for appropriate relief for non-observance of the mandatory requirement of section 25F of the Act of 1947 in the facts and circumstances of each case.
+Thus, while granting relief the tribunal has taken into consideration the entire facts and circumstances of the case in hand, so while granting the relief the same is to be decided facts and circumstances are to be taken into consideration.